Monthly portfolio brief

 Diversification does not ensure a profit or protect against loss in a declining market.

-Strategic asset allocation guidance for equity diversification and fixed-income diversification.
+This image shows the asset allocation guidance for equity diversification and fixed-income diversification.

 Source: Edward Jones.